FridaWikell/python-snake/README.md

 ![Screenshot of the go back options](doc/rules-go-back.webp)

 The user gets the option to navigate back to the start page or to start the game.
-This choice prevents a need to restart the game to be able to play the game.
+These choices prevents a need to restart the game to be able to play the game.

 ### Highscore page - top ten